 ![]() |

-About the SessionsWe are excited to continue the Governor's School Monday evening SAT Prep sessions lead by Tim Anderson of satprepteacher.com.
+About the SessionsWe are excited to announce that the Governor's School will host SAT Prep sessions for current ALHGS students and alumni, which will be lead by Tim Anderson of satprepteacher.com.
+The sessions will be available at no cost to current HGS students and alumni.
 Tim is a certified teacher who has helped thousands of students at over 50 schools earn the SAT score they want for college admissions and scholarships.
 In the prep sessions, Tim will share his SAT expertise with a sense of humor and energy.
 He continues to take the SAT test multiple times each year to keep his knowledge of the test current.
-Schedule/AgendaStudents attending the prep sessions will be prepared for the fall SAT Test by completing the prep sessions prior to the March 11th SAT test.
+Schedule/AgendaStudents attending the prep sessions will be prepared for the Fall October 7th SAT Test.
 A PDF of the Prep Sessions Schedule/Agenda is available HERE.
-After the initial in-person session, Tim will provide virtual live sessions on Monday evenings from 7:00 – 9:00 p.m.
-The remaining virtual sessions dates are: February 6, February 13, February 20, and February 27, 2023.
-(There will be recordings of each session available if a student has a valid reason for missing a live virtual session). |
+After the initial in-person session, Tim will provide virtual live sessions on six Monday evenings from 7:00 – 9:00 p.m.
+The remaining evening virtual session date is September 25 2023.
+(There will be recordings of each session available if a student has a valid reason for missing a live virtual session).
+SAT Prep students are expected to attend all virtual Monday evening sessions. |

 ![]() |